qnxor/macoh/README.md

 - Donwload and extract `macoh-x264.sh` in your home folder
 - Then in Terminal do `bash ~/macoh-x264.sh`
+- Choose option 0 from the old school menu

 That's about it, it will report what it does/needs.
 You can make it executable with `chmod u+x macoh-x264.sh` if you wish and then do `./macoh-x264.sh`.

-It accepts an argument, `./macoh-x264.sh NAME`, where `NAME` is an identifier appended to output files.
+It accepts an argument, `./macoh-x264.sh NAME`, where `NAME` is an identifier prepended to output files.
 Default `NAME` is the current date as `yyyymmdd-HHMMSS`.

-It writes only to your home folder, in `$HOME/Applications` (QGLE) and `$HOME/macoh` (everything else).
+It downloads and writes only to your home folder, in `$HOME/Applications` (QGLE) and `$HOME/macoh` (everything else).
 The only exception is the Intel Power Gadget which is installed in /Applications.
-All tools can be uninstalled easily (see Todo below).
+See Todo below for manual uninstall.

 ## Feedback